fabriziopandini/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

 # Summary

-This documents defines how status in CAPI resources is going to evolve in the next API versions, improving usability and consistency across different resources in CAPI and with the rest of the ecosystem.
+This documents defines how status in CAPI resources is going to evolve in the v1beta2 API version, with the goal of improving usability and consistency across different resources in CAPI and with the rest of the ecosystem.

 # Motivation

-Also the Cluster API community should recognize that nowadays Cluster API and Kubernetes users are rightfully focused on building higher systems and great applications on top on those platforms, which is great.
+The Cluster API community recognize that nowadays Cluster API and Kubernetes users are rightfully focused on building higher systems and great applications on top on those platforms, which is great.

 However, as a consequence of this shifted focus, most of the users don’t have time to become deep expert of Cluster API like the first wave of adopters, and also Cluster API maintainers would like they don’t have to.

-The effect of this trend is a blurring of the lines not only between different Cluster API components, but also between Cluster API, core Kubernetes and a few other broadly adopted tools like Helm or Flux (and in some measure, with many other awesome tools in the ecosystem).
+The effect of the trend above is the blurring of the lines not only between different Cluster API components, but also between Cluster API, core Kubernetes and a few other broadly adopted tools like Helm or Flux (and to some extents, also with many others awesome tools in the ecosystem).

-This is why Cluster API status must become simpler to understand for users, and also consistent not only across different CAPI resources, but with Kubernetes core and the entire ecosystem.
+This is why Cluster API status must become simpler to understand for users, and also more consistent not only across different CAPI resources, but with Kubernetes core and ideally with the entire ecosystem.

-Last but not least, this proposal also considers that more and more users are building monitoring/alerting on top of Cluster API.
-Accordingly, the proposed changes also aims to provide signals that can be used to reason about lifecycle events of Cluster API resources.

 ### Goals